alf-wchong/alfresco-elasticsearch-tls-deployment/aws-opensearch/README.md

 ```
 .
-├── .env-Sample
+├── .env-RemovePostFix
 ├── docker-compose.yml
 ├── alfresco
-│   ├── placeLiceneFileHere
 │   └── Dockerfile
-└── keystores
-    ├── certificates
+├── keystores
-    │   ├── *.eu-west-1.es.amazonaws.com.cer
+├── license
-    │   ├── Amazon Root CA 1.cer
-    │   └── Amazon.cer
-    └── aws-ireland.pfx
+└── scripts
 ```

-* `.env-Sample` includes common values and service versions to be used by Docker Compose.
-A sample is provided (.env-Sample), save it as `.env` after values for your environment has been provded.
+* `.env-RemovePostFix` includes common values and service versions to be used by Docker Compose.
+A sample is provided (.env-RemovePostFix), save it as `.env` after values for your environment has been provided.
 * `docker-compose.yml` is a regular ACS Docker Compose, including Elasticsearch Connector and the endpoints provided by OpenSearch Service, RDS and MQ in AWS.
-* `Dockerfile` has the build instructions to embed the license file into the ACS image.
+* `Dockerfile` has the build instructions to customize default Alfresco Repository Docker Image.
-* `placeLicenseFileHere`, as the name states, replace it with a valid ACS 7.2 license file.
-* `keystores` folder includes a truststore for clients communicating with Elasticsearch (Alfresco Repository and Elasticsearch Connector).
-* `keystores/certificates` folder includes `eu-west-1` Amazon certificates, so you can build java truststore file by your own.
-If you're using `eu-west-1` zone to deploy OpenSearch in AWS, you can use the provided `aws-ireland.pfx` truststore.
+* `keystores` folder is empty by default, copy your `truststore.pkcs12` file produced with `scripts/build-truststore.sh` tool
+* `license` folder is empty be default, copy your `alfresco.lic` file in this folder
+* `scripts` folder includes a set of bash scripts to configure the Alfresco EC2 Instance

 ## Creating an OpenSearch service in AWS